IouSC/dev-config/README.md

 # PowerShell Installation and Setup on Windows

-This document provides step-by-step instructions to install PowerShell on a Windows machine, along with *Iou-Sheng (Danny) Chang*'s setup configurations.
+This document offers a step-by-step guide for installing PowerShell on a Windows machine, along with *Iou-Sheng (Danny) Chang*'s setup configurations.

 ## Table of Contents
 - [PowerShell Installation and Setup on Windows](#powershell-installation-and-setup-on-windows)